 Some shoulder braces can help your overall posture and protect your shoulder joints as you slowly start training again.

 Get Fitted for a Brace Right Away

-At Flexogenix, we provide customized braces in a single visit.
+At Flexogenix, we provide customized braces.
 Contact us today for a consultation.